Gamal Mubarak

 Gamal Al Din Muhammad Hosni Sayed Mubarak (جمال الدين محمد حسنى سيد مبارك, /arz/; born 27 December 1963) is the younger of the two sons of former Egyptian President Hosni Mubarak and former First Lady Suzanne Mubarak.
 In contrast to his older brother Alaa, Gamal had pursued an active public profile and was starting to wield some influence on political life in the country before the revolution of early 2011.

 Prior to the revolution, Gamal was deputy secretary-general of the then-ruling and now-dissolved National Democratic Party, and head of its influential policies committee.

 In 2014 and 2015, he was convicted of political corruption for diverting nearly $20 million in state funds to private use, along with his father and brother, and sentenced to three years in prison.

-The EU Court of Justice later found that the Mubarak's rights of defence and rights to effective judicial protection in this case were not respected.
-The Court held that the EU Council had failed to verify whether the Mubarak's fundamental rights were respected in all underlying Egyptian proceedings and ruled to annul the EU sanctions imposed on the family.
+The EU Court of Justice later concluded that the Mubaraks' rights of defence and to effective judicial protection in this case were not respected.
+The Court held that the EU Council had failed to verify whether the Mubaraks' fundamental rights were respected in all underlying Egyptian proceedings and ruled to annul the EU sanctions imposed on the family.

 Between 2015 and 2020, Gamal and Alaa Mubarak were subsequently acquitted by the Egyptian courts of the other charges brought against them.

 Within the family, under his half-Welsh mother, his name is "Jimmy", while his brother Alaa is "Alan".